Levi Strauss & Co. (LEVI) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Levi Strauss & Co.
-(LEVI) by analysts is $19.17, which is $1.2 above the current market price.
-The public float for LEVI is 95.42M, and at present, short sellers hold a 9.72% of that float.
-On April 04, 2023, the average trading volume of LEVI was 2.14M shares.
+The average price recommended by analysts for Levi Strauss & Co.
+(LEVI) is $18.42, which is $3.41 above the current market price.
+The public float for LEVI is 95.42M and currently, short sellers hold a 9.72% of that float.
+On April 10, 2023, LEVI’s average trading volume was 2.23M shares.

 LEVI’s Market Performance